An Overview of Patellofemoral Pain Syndrome

 - Adhere to a physical therapy regime specifically designed to treat Patellofemoral Pain Syndrome

-When conservative treatment and therapy has failed to relieve and alleviate symptoms, knee surgery can be considered as a last resort.
-Dr. Millett will perform arthroscopic surgery to examine and treat the inside of the knee joint.
+When conservative treatment and therapy has failed to relieve and alleviate symptoms associated with this knee injury, surgery can be considered as a last resort.
+Dr. Peter Millett will perform arthroscopic surgery to examine and treat the inside of the knee joint.
 During the procedure, rough or frayed spots in the cartilage will be shaved and smoothed and plica can be trimmed.
 The patella may also be realigned.
 Arthroscopic knee surgery is performed on an out-patient basis.